SAP-samples/cap-cds-hands-on/exercises/09/README.md

 /> successfully deployed to db.sqlite
 ```

-We need to tell the CAP server to use this persistent file, and can do that
+We need to tell the CAP server to use a persistent file (rather than in-memory), and can do that
 temporarily with a configuration parameter.

 👉 Specify the configuration parameter by adding the following to a new file